jpane24/OVtool/README.md

 <img src="inst/fig1_att-1.png" style="display: block; margin: auto;" />

-The contours shown in Figure 4 are relatively smooth but we would like to smooth them out if possible by simulating our unobserved confounder an additional 10 times.
+The contours shown in Figure 4 are relatively smooth but for sake of example we show how a user would specify 10 additional repetitions.
 The user can specify `more_reps` to any number they choose in the following function call, `add_reps()`.

 ``` r
 # If you want to add repetitions, run the following line.
 You may change more_reps